python/devguide/developers.rst

   Melotti, R. David Murray and others.

-- Charles-François Natali was given push privileges on May 19 2011 by Antoine Pitrou, for general contributions, on recommandation by Victor Stinner, Brian Curtin and others.
+- Charles-François Natali was given push privileges on May 19 2011 by Antoine Pitrou, for general contributions, on recommendation by Victor Stinner, Brian Curtin and others.

 - Nadeem Vawda was given push privileges on Apr 10 2011 by GFB, for